rnicholus/frame-grab.js/README.md

 ###Getting started
-Simply include both frame-grab.js, the RSVP promise library, and a source video on your page.
+Simply include both frame-grab.js, the [RSVP promise library][rsvp], and a source video on your page.
 See the [index.html file in the test directory][testindex] for a simple example.
 Please note that, while frame-grab is functional, it is not yet complete.
 See the [issue tracker][issues] for information and progress on upcoming features.

 ###API
 To construct an instance, you must pass an `Object` with some configuration options.